yifanwu/diel/notes/initial.md

-# High-Level Functionalities
+# Functionalities

-* Recognize `stream` from `create streams`, and create relevant triggers for the streams that connect to the outputs
+* Recognize `input` from `create input`, and create relevant triggers for the streams that connect to the outputs
-* Recognize `async data views` and create streams based on these views
+* Recognize `output` and create streams based on these views
-* Recognize the shared views that are used by remote relations, and

 Only support the minimally required subset of SQL statements.